crabmusket/t3d-bones/tutorials/00_the_main_file/README.markdown

 This tutorial will take the form of an annotated walk through `main.cs`.
 If you're experienced with Torque you probably won't find much here you couldn't get out of the comments.
+But hey, you might like to hear it again, or without all the template scripts getting in the way!

  [main.cs]: ../../main.cs